SherG/sherrieg/content/blog/electricity-inflation-new-england/index.md

 <div style="padding-left: 2.5em;"><p>That means<strong> New England is in the same bidding pool as Europe and Asia</strong>.
 Amazingly, most LNG imports to the Everett terminal have come from Trinidad and Tobago!
 Instead of simply building pipelines to its land neighbors, New England pays for boats to sail more than 2,000 miles – burning fossil fuels and polluting the oceans as they do so – and pays a substantially higher price for the privilege.
 Bonkers!</p></div>

-So while other countries are ordering new LNG carriers - some with the impressive Mark III tank technology by <a href="https://gtt.fr/technologies/markiii-systems" target="blank">France's GTT</a> - America has exactly zero carriers.
-(Interestingly, the Mark III technology can also be applied to ships using <a href="https://gtt.fr/applications/lng-as-a-fuel" target="blank">LNG as marine fuel</a>.)
+So while other countries are ordering new LNG carriers - some with the impressive Mark III tank technology by <a href="https://gtt.fr/technologies/markiii-systems" target="blank">France's GTT</a> - America has exactly zero carriers. (<em>Interestingly, the Mark III technology can also be applied to ships using <a href="https://gtt.fr/applications/lng-as-a-fuel" target="blank">LNG as marine fuel</a></em>.)

 <br/>